The Prince and the Pauper

 The Prince and the Pauper is a novel by American author Mark Twain.
 It was first published in 1881 in Canada, before its 1882 publication in the United States.
 The novel represents Twain's first attempt at historical fiction.
-Set in 1547, it tells the story of two young boys who were born on the same day and are identical in appearance: Tom Canty, a pauper who lives with his abusive, alcoholic father in Offal Court off Pudding Lane in London, and Edward VI of England, son of Henry VIII of England.
+The plot concerns the accession of nine-year-old Edward VI of England in 1547 and his interactions with look-alike Tom Canty, a London pauper who lives with his abusive, alcoholic father.

 Plot

-Tom Canty, the youngest son of a very poor family living in Offal Court located in London, has been abused by his father and grandmother, but is encouraged by the local priest, who taught him to read and write.
-Loitering around the palace gates one day, he sees Edward Tudor, the Prince of Wales.
-Coming too close in his intense excitement, Tom is caught and nearly beaten by the Royal Guards.
+Tom Canty, the youngest child of a very poor family living in Offal Court, located in London, England, has been abused by his father and his grandmother but is encouraged by the local priest, who taught him to read and write.
+Loitering around the Palace of Westminster gates one day, Tom sees Edward Tudor, the Prince of Wales.
+Coming too close in his intense excitement, he is caught and nearly beaten by the royal guards.
 However, Edward stops them and invites Tom into his palace chamber.
-There, the two boys get to know one another and are fascinated by each other's life.
-They have an uncanny resemblance to each other and learn they were even born on the same day, so they decide to swap clothes “temporarily".
-The Prince hides an item, which the reader later learns is the Great Seal of England, then goes outside to confront the guards who abused Tom; however, dressed as Tom, he is not recognized by the guards, who drive him from the palace.
+There, the two boys get to know one another and are fascinated by each other's lives.
+They have an uncanny resemblance to each other and learn they were even born on the same day, so they decide to swap clothes "temporarily".
+Edward hides an item, which the reader later learns is the Great Seal of England, and goes outside to confront the guards who abused Tom; however, dressed as Tom, he is not recognized by the guards, who drive him from the palace.

 Tom, dressed as Edward, tries to cope with court customs and manners after being mistaken for the prince.
-Edward’s father King Henry VIII, his fellow nobles and the palace staff think the prince has an illness that has caused memory loss, and fear he will go mad.
+Edward's father, King Henry VIII, his fellow nobles, and the palace staff think the prince has an illness that has caused memory loss and fear he will go mad.
+After King Henry dies, Tom is repeatedly asked about the missing Great Seal of England, but he knows nothing about it.
+However, when Tom is asked to sit in on judgments, his common-sense observations reassure them that his mind is sound.